sorengam/sorengam.github.io/index.md

-I'm a mathematician primarily working in algebraic geometry, until recently working at the University of Ferrara under Professor Alex Massarenti.
+I'm a mathematician primarily working in algebraic geometry, working at the University of Milan under Professor Roberto Svaldi.

-Previously I worked at the [Scuola Internazionale Superiore di Studi Avanzati](sissa.it) under a SISSA Mathematical Fellowship.
+Previously I worked at the University of Ferrara under Professor Alex Massarenti, and before that at [Scuola Internazionale Superiore di Studi Avanzati](sissa.it) under a SISSA Mathematical Fellowship.

 I'm interested in birational geometry, moduli spaces, quivers, Grothendieck rings, Hall algebras, and Fano schemes.

-Before arriving in Trieste, I completed a DPhil in Mathematics at the University of Oxford.
+Before moving to Italy, I completed a DPhil in Mathematics at the University of Oxford.

 This website is permanently under construction.